Gold Loan

 Table of Content

 Gold prices in India are rising due to a combination of global and local factors.
-Here’s a breakdown of the same:
+Here's a complete breakdown of how each of these factors are contributing to the price of gold:

 Demand for a Hedge